Namaste Meaning - What You Need to Know

-A yoga teacher opening a class where they are greeting many people they can say Namaskar, however when greeting only one student, then Namaste is more appropriate.
-Since both these terms have the essential word Namah, they are both salutations.
+A yoga teacher opening a class where they are greeting many people can say Namaskar, however, when greeting only one student, Namaste is more appropriate.
+Since both these terms have the essential word Namah, they are salutations.
 They have the same underlying meaning.

 The spiritual meaning of Namaste

 Namaste is not only about sending greetings.
 It has a more profound spiritual Namaste meaning in Hinduism.
-Namaste means that "I bow to the divine in you."
+Namaste means "I bow to the divine in you."
 When performing the Namaste salutation, you merely recognize that there is a divine entity in every person.
 Therefore the sacred body in yourself will be saluting the holy being in the person you are greeting.

 Further, 'Nama' can also be reduced to Na and Ma, which are equivalent to 'not mine.'
-In this spiritual meaning of the word Namaste, you are separating yourself from your human body.
+In this spiritual meaning of Namaste, you are separating yourself from your human body.
 Your spirituality separates from your physical being, and only the divine in you is left behind.

-Further, the term also means that you are sending your peace and spirituality to someone in the hope of receiving something positive.
-At the end of a yoga class, for instance, Namaste is said to thank the yoga teacher.
-It also reminds you to appreciate the other students, and eventually, you realize that you are not alone in this world.
+Further, the term also means that you are sending your peace and spirituality to someone hoping to receive something positive.
+For instance, Namaste is said to thank the yoga teacher at the end of a yoga class.
+It also reminds you to appreciate the other students and eventually realize that you are not alone in this world.

 Namaste reminds us that we are unique and in this world together; therefore, we should all respect each other.
 With Namaste, you acknowledge the sacred being in every other person you send the salutations to.
 It enables one to look deeper into their spirituality and understand who they are.
 You can, therefore, live your life with the principles of Namaste.